apache/cloudstack-www/blog/2024-01-08-cloudstack-india-user-group-2024/index.md

 Our meetups attendees benefit from catching up with the latest developments in the CloudStack ecosystem as well as learn about real-world use of CloudStack from actual users, learn about their interesting solutions, integrations and meet them face to face.
 It's just a great place to be at for anybody using CloudStack or considering to build a private cloud."

-- <a href="https://www.linkedin.com/in/rohityadavcloud/">Rohit Yadav</a>, PMC Chair and VP Apache CloudStack
+-<a href="https://www.linkedin.com/in/rohityadavcloud/">Rohit Yadav</a>, PMC Chair and VP Apache CloudStack

 </div>
 <div className="col col--3">